keisau/lithium/README.md

 lithium
 =======

-A minimalistic yet powerful library for C++
+A minimalistic library for C++.
+Hope you will find it useful